 I was housesitting in Bangkok when she invited me, and I had nothing planned for afterwards.
 So why not?
-I looked up for flights on Kiwi and when I saw that a ticket from Bangkok to Phuket would cost only $18 I didn't think twice.
+I looked up for flights and when I saw that a ticket from Bangkok to Phuket would cost only $18 I didn't think twice.
 OK Julia, I'm on my way, and you better show me what Phuket has to offer!

 Why you should travel to Phuket